You will need to apply for a visitor visa before you come to New Zealand if you are not from a visa-waiver country.

 You will be allowed to stay for three months (or six months if from the United Kingdom) on each visit, and no more than six months in any 12-month period.

-If you decide while you are in New Zealand you wish to stay longer, you should contact us.
+If you decide while you are in New Zealand that you wish to stay longer than your initial visa allows, you should contact us.

 Visitor visa applications for dependent children of Essential Skills work visa holders will need to include evidence that the parent who holds the Essential Skills work visa meets a minimum income threshold.
 See the Visitor Visa Guide (INZ 1018) [650KB] PDF for more information.